huangyingting/dsRAG/dsrag/azure/README.md

 # Install with Azure storage support only
 pip install "dsrag[azure-storage]"

-# Install with Azure OpenAI support only
+# Install with Azure OpenAI support only (includes VLM support)
 pip install "dsrag[azure-openai]"

 # Install with all Azure components